sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

 ## Why Composite video instead of HDMI?

-Composite video requires only 2 wire connection which can be handled over a long distance, even more than 10-20m without too much interference.
-A thin coax cable will work better for even longer distances (50-200m).
-A hdmi cable is more sensible to interference and cannot run well for long distances.
-The composite (CVBS) connection can replace even an existing cctv camera, or a car front/rear camera.
+Composite video requires only two wires, which allows it to operate reliably over long distances, often exceeding 10 to 20 meters without significant interference.
+Using a thin coaxial cable enables even longer runs, typically between 50 and 200 meters.
+In comparison, HDMI cables are more sensitive to interference and do not perform well over long distances.
+Composite CVBS connections can directly replace existing CCTV cameras or automotive front and rear camera systems.

+## License

+Open source under MIT